 If you voluntarily choose to take your pension on or after age 55 and before age 60 and your council does not choose to allow the rule of 85 to apply, your benefits will be reduced.

+The Government has announced that the earliest age you can take your pension will increase from age 55 to 57 from 6 April 2028.
+This will not apply if you have to take your pension early due to ill health.
+See Pension age changes for more information.

 If you turned 60 before 31 March 2016 and you chose to retire on or after age 60 and before age 65 you may have some protection from the reductions applied to benefits voluntarily taken before age 65:

 If you satisfied the 85-year rule when you started to receive your pension, the benefits you accrued up to 31 March 2016 were not reduced.
 However, the benefits built up after 31 March 2016 were reduced by the factor shown in the early retirement reduction table which relates to the number of years before age 65 that the benefits were paid.